ivy-llc/ivy/README.rst

 Overview
 --------

-Ivy is an ML framework that currently supports JAX, TensorFlow, PyTorch, Numpy and MXNet.
+Ivy is an ML framework that currently supports JAX, TensorFlow, PyTorch, and Numpy.
 We’re very excited for you to try it out!

 Next on our roadmap is to support automatic code conversions between all frameworks 🔄,